PM-Notes/Prince2/README.md

 5. Recommend project closure
 - Finally, the PM should recommend to the Project Board that the Project is closed using the recommended Project Closure activity.

+> Closing a project is planned as part if the planning for the final management stage of the project.

 ## Directing a Project (DP)